 Historical Exam Pass Rate

 The CPA exam pass rate for the AUD section is similar to that of the rest: it hovers around 47% in recent years.
-It is encouraging to note that the CPA exam pass rate has been steadily increasing over the years.
-I attempt to explain the trend in my CPA exam pass rate page.
+I attempt to explain the overall trend in my CPA exam pass rate page.